Stanko/Stanko.github.io/content/blog/2022-03-01-breaking-down-krypton.md

 -----

-Almost a year ago I made this plot.
+About a year ago I made this plot.
 It is called {{ sidenote(text='"The Fall of Krypton"', note="Named by a dear friend and ex-colleague") }}, and I'll try to break down how it was made.

 {{ image(
   alt="The Fall of Krypton plot"